 9. To Love Jason Thorn

-She wrote the main character based on her love for Jason, so he is coming to audition to play the part of the guy that he was written based off.
+She wrote the main character based on her love for Jason, so he is coming to audition to play the part of the guy that he was written based on.
 I hope that made any sense.
 So he recognizes her instantly, and they start hanging out.
 They start fake dating, which is another trope in this book.

 Author: Ella Maise